They are not just for tax reasons. They are not just to keep the accountant happy. There is a time-critical reason too.

 This is why remittances should be checked.
 And before they are stored for tax reasons or to keep your accountant happy.

-In the above example, each invoice detailed on the remittance was reconciled against a debtors ledger.
-Only then was the payment recorded.
-It was then the number of deductions was identified.
+In the above example, each invoice detailed on the remittance was reconciled against the appropriate entry on the consultant surgeons debtors ledger.
+Only then was the payment made recorded appropriately.
+It was then the number of deductions was immediately identified.
 In this example, the total came to some £350.

 The next step is to identify why the deductions have been made.